-Segment II Renourishment Project winds down
+Segment II Renourishment Project Resumes

 There are 24 miles of sandy beaches along the Broward County coastline.
 The beaches of Broward attract millions of visitors each year and are also enjoyed by residents of the entire South Florida region.
 Not only do beaches support tourism and the local economy, they also help protect property and provide critical habitat for sea turtles, shore birds, and other marine wildlife.
 The long-term management of the County's shoreline involves shore protection projects, dune enhancements, and regional sediment management with extensive partnerships with State and Federal agencies.